-If several applications share the "bottom rating" and they cannot all be awarded grants, applications with the lowest amount applied for will be awarded the grant.
+In case two or more applications share the lowest score and they cannot all be awarded a grant, the application with the lowest amount applied for will be awarded the grant.
+This is to allow for the award of more grants.